For Its Founders, the Miami Independent Film Festival Is a Labor of Love

 CollabFeature

-"We had made a few short films together which did pretty well on the festival circuit and were looking into making a feature film," explains Bonner.
+"We had made a few short films together which did pretty well on the festival circuit and were looking into making a feature film," Bonner explains.
 "But making a feature is a much bigger undertaking than a short, both creatively and financially, and we wondered if we could pool resources with other filmmakers like us.
-Originally we planned on collaborating with just local filmmakers, but as filmmakers around the world started finding out about the project, we quickly expanded to an international operation."
+Originally, we planned on collaborating with just local filmmakers, but as filmmakers around the world started finding out about the project, we quickly expanded to an international operation."

-"When we saw it, all of us just said, 'whooooa,'" Gasperini says of the submission for Train Station.
-Which makes sense, because while watching films may be the selfish motivation of these founders, they stress the importance of film makers at their event being able to network and share resources.
+"When we saw it, all of us just said, 'Whoa,'" Gasperini says of the submission for Train Station.
+Their reaction makes sense, because although watching films might be the founders' selfish motivation, they stress the importance of filmmakers being able to network and share resources at their event.
 That's why this year's programming has expanded to include workshops and a photography exhibit.

 |

-"We’re trying to bring the local to the global.
-The world to South Beach," explains Vincenzini.
-"At our festival, you can talk, you can meet other film makers."
+"We’re trying to bring the local to the global, the world to South Beach," Vincenzini explains.
+"At our festival, you can talk; you can meet other filmmakers."

-With tentative plans to expand with a screening committee and an online platform for traveling filmmakers that need access to local talent, Mindie won't be their only avenue for efforts to connect those toiling in independent film.
-And while they joke about advising young film makers to change careers, they're in it for the long haul.
+With tentative plans to expand with a screening committee and an online platform for traveling filmmakers who need access to local talent, the three make it clear that Mindie won't be their only avenue to connect those toiling in independent film.
+And though they joke about advising young filmmakers to change careers, the festival's founders are in it for the long haul.

-"Miami is growing culturally," says Gasperini.
+"Miami is growing culturally," Gasperini says.
 "We want to be a part of that."

-The Miami Independent Film Festival will have screenings at 6:30 p.m. on Friday, 1 p.m. on Saturday, and 1 p.m. on Sunday at the Miami Beach Cinematheque.
-All screenings are free and open to the public on a first come, first serve basis.
+Screenings at 6:30 p.m.
+Friday, 1 p.m.
+Saturday, and 1 p.m.
+Sunday at the Miami Beach Cinematheque.
+All screenings are free and open to the public on a first-come, first-served basis.
 For a complete schedule, visit miamindiefilmfest.com/mindie-2017.

 Related Event